 In the first century AD, there was an effort to standardize the text of the Old Testament, taking into account all of the manuscripts and variants from across the Roman Empire.
 Once a reading was agreed upon, the variants were removed, and the scribes began their meticulous work to make exact copies.
 A group of scribes called the Tannaim produced extensive guidelines for producing accurate copies.
 Around AD 200, another group called the Amoraim (“expositors”) began preserving and explaining the text, producing the Talmud.
 There were actually two groups of Talmudic scholars, one centered in Babylon and another in Palestine, and their work produced the Babylonian Talmud and the Palestinian Talmud.

-The Masoretes were the final group of scribes who came together to help preserve the biblical text over the next 500 years.
-The Masoretes’ primary work was meticulously copying the text and adding vowels so that pronunciation (and in some cases meaning) would be preserved.
+The Masoretes were the final group of scribes who came together to help preserve the biblical text.
+The Masoretes’ primary work, which lasted from about AD 500 to 900, was meticulously copying the text and adding vowels so that pronunciation (and in some cases meaning) would be preserved.
 The Masoretes did not want to add anything to the text itself, so they added vowels as “points”—combinations of dots and dashes above and below the consonants—so that the reader would be able to easily tell the difference between the consonants of the original text and the points that had been added.
 Because of the Masoretes’ reputation for accuracy, the Masoretic Text came to prominence and was generally accepted by Jewish readers as the most accurate.
 The Masoretes also added additional material, including some variant readings and other explanatory notes.
 This material is called the Masorah.